guiding-steps/s10-catch-up-platform/s10_guiding_steps.md

-# Steps to Create a RESTful API Connected to a MySQL Database
+# Steps to Create the RESTful API "Catch Up Platform" which is Connected to a MySQL Database

 1. Create a Spring Boot-based project using [Spring Initializr](https://start.spring.io/) with the following values:
     *Project: Maven